 Replacing a Failed Filling

 Old amalgam fillings contain mercury, and if yours has been in place for a very long time, it might even be made of lead.
-Glow Digital follows a specialist removal process to avoid exposing you to any health risks from these elements.
+Glow Dental follows a special removal process to avoid exposing you to any health risks from these elements.
 With the old filling removed, any decay in the exposed tooth can be addressed, before replacing the filling with a modern alternative.

 Most commonly, this will be made of composite resin, which is colour-matched to your teeth.
 There are, however, other options, including porcelain or even gold fillings.
 Your dentist will talk you through all the options, along with their pros and cons.